-Parents need to be listened to after loss of baby to improve careApril 9th, 2014 in Health /
+Parents need to be listened to after loss of baby to improve careApril 9, 2014 in Medicine & Health / Health

 An independent study giving a national picture of the NHS care experienced by parents of babies who died before or during birth, or as newborns, has been undertaken by Oxford University researchers, working in conjunction with the charities Sands and Bliss.